robert-westenberger/knowledgebase/mathematics/discrete-mathematics/partial-orderings.md

 If $(S, \preccurlyeq)$ is a poset and every two elements of $S$ are comparable, $S$ is called a **totally ordered** or **linearly ordered** set, and $\preccurlyeq$ is called a total order or a linear order.
 A totally ordered set is also called a **chain**.
 The **length of a chain** is one less than the number of elements in the chain.

 A set that is partially ordered but not totally ordered may have totally ordered subsets.
-Such subsets are called **chains**.
+Such subsets are **chains**.
 ### Chain Length Subsets Example
 The set $\mathscr{P}(\{a, b, c\})$ is partially ordered with respect to the subset relation.
 Find a chain of length 3 in $\mathscr{P}(\{a, b, c\})$